scarf-sh/scarf/docs/docs/index.md

 Once you've pushed a release to your package, you can head over to the [dashboard](https://scarf.sh/#/home) to see your packages install and usage stats!

+## Connect a Stripe Account

+Navigate to your account details page by clicking your username in the nav bar.
+Find the `Connect to Stripe` button at the bottom, and follow Stripe's onboarding process.
+It only takes a few minutes.
+You'll be redirected back to Scarf when the enrollment is complete.

+## Add a private usage tier to your package

+Now that you've connected a Stripe account, you're ready to start collecting payments for your package!
+Navigate to your package detail page on Scarf and click `Start monetizing <package>`.
+Set your price.
+That's it!
+Scarf handles all user registration and payments so you are now fully ready to start making money from your package.
+Stripe will send your payouts daily to your connected bank account.
+(NOTE: your very first payout will go through 7 days after your account is opened, so be patiend for your first payout.)

 ## Keeping Scarf up to date